-While widespread access to vaccination brings new hope in a year-long battle against COVID-19, emergency medical service (EMS) providers continue to serve and protect their communities on the frontlines.
+While widespread access to vaccination brings new hope in a year-long battle against COVID-19, fire service personnel continue to serve and protect their communities on the frontlines.
 While the risk of exposure to infectious disease and pathogens is nothing new, the stressors personnel have faced during this pandemic are like nothing seen before.